 Use Neem Oil + Water to combat gnats.

-Mix a neem oil solution with water (Follow directions on the label).
+Mix a neem oil solution with water (Follow the directions on the label).
 Mix well.
 Using a clean spray bottle, spray all plant surfaces (including the undersides of leaves) and soil until the entire plant and dirt are completely wet.

 I did this about twice a week or so at first.

 Apple Cider Vinegar

 Mix water, apple cider vinegar, and a few drops of dish soap and put them in a shallow dish near the infected plants.

 These little “bits” are the bomb!
 Fungus gnats diminish quickly when I bring out the mosquito bits!

 They work great!

 When I first heard about using this hydrogen peroxide mixture to kill fungus gnats, I was put off by it.
 I was a little afraid that the solution would harm my plants.

 But as these little pests persisted- I decided to try it.
 And to my surprise- this concoction seemed to be the final nail in the coffin.
 YAY!

 Watering plants with this solution brings extra oxygen to your plant roots, which my plants seemed to love!

 Use Yellow Sticky traps for fungus gnats!

 Using neem oil, and insecticidal soap and catching them with these sticky yellow flowers effectively controls the adult population, but will not take care of the problem at the source (the larvae).

 Gross, I know!

 Now that you’ve eliminated the adult gnats’ good chunk, it’s time to go after the eggs and the larvae.

 I avoided this step because I didn’t want to deal with the mess.
 But I have to tell you- Removing the infested soil is key!